yuanying/nise_bosh/README.md

 You will be asked the name of the build, input the preferred name such as 'appcloud'.

 The command generates "dev_releases" and ".dev_builds" directories in your cloned release directory.
-You can find the "release file" for the build at "dev_release/\<build_name\>-\<viersion\>-dev.yml", which includes the list of all the packages, jobs, and their dependencies.
+You can find the "release file" for the build at "dev_release/\<build_name\>-\<version\>-dev.yml", which includes the list of all the packages, jobs, and their dependencies.

-Note that, when you have any modification in your release repository, you have to commit them once before buliding a new release.
+Note that, when you have any modification in your release repository, you have to commit them once before building a new release.
 You might need to execute 'bosh create release ' with "--force" option when you have added new files into the blobs directory.

 ### Describe a deployment manifest